ECCC-MSC/open-data/scripts/generate_variable_tables/README.md

 * Key: Dataset abbreviation
 * Value: List of paths

 Note: CanSIPS files are only available on the last day of the month.
-CanSIPS URL in table is incomplete.
+The CanSIPS path in the dictionary is incomplete.
 The format is changed to `ensemble/cansips/grib2/forecast/raw/YYYY/MM/` during execution.

 ### variable_translation.yml